psychemedia/storytelling-notes/hudden_dudden.md

 At this dreadful sight they were dumbfounded.
 At length they said to the old man:

-"Old man, old man! have you no fear of God before your eyes, to do such a murderous deed? "
+"Old man, old man! have you no fear of God before your eyes, to do such a murderous deed?"

 "What, does that shock you?" said he, and he takes his flute, and, at the first note, the old woman gets up again.
 When they saw her get up, they were astounded indeed, and said to the old man:

 "Good father, will you let us have that flute?
 We'll give you thirty thousand piastjres for it."

 "Stuff" and nonsense!
-Do you think I am going to let you have it, when I can kill my wife whenever I like, and raise her to life again with it? "
+Do you think I am going to let you have it, when I can kill my wife whenever I like, and raise her to life again with it?"

 Says one of them, "Nay, but you must give it to us."

 And, to be short, he gives them the flute as well, and they take their departure.
 As they walked along, they said to one another: "Well, we've bamboozled the old man, and now we'll go, wake the dead with our flute, and become famous men."

 So they come to the village, and the first one takes the flute; and no sooner has he entered his house than he picks a quarrel with his wife, and then and there whips out his knife, and without a moment's hesitation, he gives a playful stab in the breast and stretches her dead on the floor.
 Then he takes his flute, and plays and plays, but in vain; so he weeps and beats his brow, because he has killed his wife.
 Then he thinks to himself, "If I tell them my wife did not come to life again, they will not kill theirs, and they will take me for a madman.
 Nay, let them have the same experience as myself."
-So he went and found number two, and put a bright face, on it; and the other asks him, "Well, what success had you? "
+So he went and found number two, and put a bright face, on it; and the other asks him, "Well, what success had you?"

 "Good, brother," says he, "no sooner did I play, than she stood bolt upright at once."